dsc-courses/dsc10-2025-wi/index.md

 {: .success }
->**Tip: When working on assignments, use Ctrl+F on this page to search for a keyword and quickly find the relevant lecture.
+>**Tip**: When working on assignments, use Ctrl+F on this page to search for a keyword and quickly find the relevant lecture.
 Click the "✏️ write" button to open a static version of the lecture for reference, which is much faster than loading it on DataHub.
 >
->Also, make sure to use the [reference sheet](https://dsc-courses.github.io/bpd-reference/docs/documentation/intro/) to quickly look up `babypandas` methods and see examples of how they work.**
+>Also, make sure to use the [reference sheet](https://dsc-courses.github.io/bpd-reference/docs/documentation/intro/) to quickly look up `babypandas` methods and see examples of how they work.